Covid 19 coronavirus: Surfers defy lockdown ban at Muriwai

 Surfers are still out in the waves on Auckland's west coast this morning despite all water-based activities being explicitly banned during lockdown.

-The Ministry of Health issued a Health Notice yesterday which clarified that swimming, surfing, fishing and boating were not permitted while New Zealand was on Alert 4.
+The Ministry of Health issued a Health Notice yesterday which clarified that swimming, surfing, fishing and boating were not permitted while New Zealand was on alert level 4.

 New Zealanders had previously been advised not to take part in these activities during the Covid-19 lockdown but the ban was made official in fresh laws released by the ministry.